Search functions in GoogleSQL

 • bigram_weight: A multiplier for bigrams, which have matching terms adjacent to each other.
 The default is 2.0.

 • idf_weight: A multiplier for term commonality.
 Hits on rare terms will score relatively higher than hits on common terms.
-This argument is only meaningful when enhance_query is TRUE.
 The default is 1.0.

 • token_category_weights: A multiplier for each HTML category.
 The available categories are: small, medium, large, title.